shaifulislamboby/LinkedTree-By-Java/README.md

 `preorder(ind):` perform the preorder traversal, starting at the root of the tree.
 Then, for each node
 **if** ( size of `LinkedList data` is greater than index `ind`)
-&ensp; &ensp; store the element of the `LinkedList data` having the index `ind` in an appropriate data strucutre of type `LinkedList<E>`
+&ensp; &ensp; store the element of the `LinkedList data` having the index `ind` in an appropriate data structure of type `LinkedList<E>`
-When the traversal is finished, return the LinkedList, containing the processed elements.
+When the traversal is finished, return the `LinkedList`, containing the processed elements.

 `postorder(ind)`:perform the postorder traversal for the root of the tree for each node
 **if** ( size of `LinkedList data` is greater than index `ind`)
-&ensp; &ensp; store the element of the `LinkedList data` having the index `ind` in an appropriate data strucutre of type `LinkedList<E>`
+&ensp; &ensp; store the element of the `LinkedList data` having the index `ind` in an appropriate data structure of type `LinkedList<E>`
-When the traversal is finished, return the LinkedList, containing the processed elements.
+When the traversal is finished, return the `LinkedList`, containing the processed elements.

 `inorder (ind)`:perform the inorder traversal for the root of the tree for each node
 **if** ( size of `LinkedList data` is greater than index `ind`)
-&ensp; &ensp; store the element of the `LinkedList data` having the index `ind` in an appropriate data strucutre of type `LinkedList<E>`
+&ensp; &ensp; store the element of the `LinkedList data` having the index `ind` in an appropriate data structure of type `LinkedList<E>`
-When the traversal is finished, return the LinkedList, containing the processed elements.
+When the traversal is finished, return the `LinkedList`, containing the processed elements.

 </td>
   <td>4 Points</td>